noobshow/terms/privacy/eu.md

 Checkout enables Merchants to collect payment information from Checkout Users for a number of payment methods.
 When you use a Merchant's website to make a purchase, the Merchant will collect your Personal Data and provide it to us.
 This Personal Data includes your payment card information, your email address, your mobile phone number, and billing and shipping address.
 We will use this Personal Data as part of the payment processing process.
 When you use Stripe Checkout on a Merchant's website to store your payment credentials, we will use the Personal Data disclosed to us by the Merchant to complete purchases that you choose to make on other websites or applications that also use Stripe Checkout, but only with your permission.
 Checkout Users can view our Privacy Policy via a hyperlink and are asked to confirm that their Personal Data be remembered.

-This Personal Data described above will be shared and disclosed only as described below in Section 4 (“Sharing and Disclosure of Personal Data”).
+This Personal Data described above will be shared and disclosed only as described below in Section 4 ("Sharing and Disclosure of Personal Data").

 ## Merchants

-When you visit our Website, you have the ability to conduct a limited number of live “test” transactions and experience our Services working without registering for a Stripe account.
+When you visit our Website, you have the ability to conduct a limited number of live "test" transactions and experience our Services working without registering for a Stripe account.
 To monitor these test transactions, we collect your IP address, information about your computer, and other standard web log information.
 We also collect any Personal Data and credit card information that you provide to conduct the test transactions.
 We will not use this information to target any advertisements to you.

 To gain full access to our Website and Services, you must register for a Stripe account.
 When you register for an account, we collect the Personal Data you provide, such as the following: